thomaswilburn/journalism-js/scraping-by/readme.md

 Downloading webpages may seem unglamorous, but when faced with an uncooperative "open" data source - such as a government site that hides its documents behind redirects and forms - being able to programmatically scrape a website for data can be a serious time-saver.
 Sure, it takes a little time to write the scraper itself, but that's far easier (and more interesting) than clicking on hundreds of links manually.
 Plus, if you ever need that information again, the hard work is done already.

-Given its rich support for handling many I/O operations simultaneously, and its library support for handling common network tasks, Node makes a great web scraper.
+Given its rich support for handling many I/O operations simultaneously, and its library support for handling common network tasks, Node makes a great web crawler.
 Today we'll write a script to process a search page and download all the listed PDF files, even though they're hidden behind a form.

 In This Tutorial
 ----------------